-Welcome to our new pastor, Mike Srisam-ang, his wife Hannah, and daughters Charlotte and Lucy!
+Welcome to our new pastor, Mike Srisam-ang, his wife Hannah, with their two daughters!

 Let worldly minds the world pursue,

 Far from my heart be joys like these,

 As by the light of opening day

 The stars are all concealed;